eedrummer/styleguide/ruby.markdown

   of thumb: If you have to use outer parentheses, you are using the wrong operators.)

-* Avoid multiline ?:, use if.
+* Avoid use of ?:

 * Methods should have parenthesized options, unless they are called as DSL components (e.g. Witness.new(:statement => 'Lots of important stuff', :format => :plaintext) but  read_a :book, :when_it_is_interesting)

-* Prefer {...} over do...end.
-Multiline {...} is fine: having
-  different statement endings (} for blocks, end for if/while/...) makes it easier to see what ends where.
-But use do...end for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs.)
-Avoid do...end when chaining.
+* Prefer do...end over {...}.
+Curly braces are acceptable for one line blocks and code chaining.

 * Avoid return where not required.